 4. .lnk Files

 Also known as "shortcuts", may contain a direct path to a malware or ransomware-laden website or, more dangerously, an executable file.
-Chances are, your employees have quite a few of these pathways on their desktop to ease access to commonly visited web applications and other tools.
+Chances are, your employees have quite a few of these pathways on their desktops to ease access to commonly visited web applications and other tools.

 Both malware and ransomware can gain hold within a system after download with cleverly-disguised .lnk files that may resemble an existing shortcut or even an innocuous PDF document.
-Unfortunately, the average end user cannot tell the difference since the .lnk aspect of the file isn't visibly displayed.
+Unfortunately, the average end-user cannot tell the difference since the .lnk aspect of the file isn't visibly displayed.

 5. Word Files